I want to comment on a planning application

 What happens to my comments?

-Your contact details and comment are recorded on our secure planning system.
+Your comment and any contact details you provide are recorded on our secure planning system.

-We operate a policy where we do not publish any neighbour comments on our website.
-Our online planning register records numbers of objections, in support and general comment received.
-No neighbour addresses are published.
+We do not publish neighbour comments on our website (unless an appeal is submitted – please see the section below).
+The online planning register records only the number of objections, comments in support, and general comments received.

-If an application is decided by the development control committee, you will be advised of the date, time and location of the meeting and whether you have a right to speak at it, in line with the current policy.
-If you have not provided any contact details or submitted an anonymous comment, we will not be able to inform you of any committee and / or appeal details.
+If an application is referred to the Development Control Committee, and you have provided contact details, you will be notified of the date, time, and location of the meeting, and whether you have a right to speak, in line with current policy.
+If you submit an anonymous comment or provide no contact details, we will be unable to notify you.

 What comments are taken into account?